EarthSystemDiagnostics/simproxyage/README.md

 ## Introduction

-**simproxyage** implements an stochastic approach to simulate the age uncertainty in layer-counted climate proxy records by perturbing a reference chronology by randomly omitting or double-counting the reference layers.
+**simproxyage** implements an stochastic approach to simulate the age uncertainty in _layer-counted_ climate proxy records by perturbing a reference chronology via randomly omitting or double-counting the reference layers.

-The implementation is an adapted and extended version of the MATLAB code developed by Comboul et al. (2014) who applied it on annually banded coral archives.
+The implementation is an adapted and extended version of the MATLAB code developed by Comboul et al. (2014) who applied it to annually banded coral archives.
 The current R package has been used by Münch and Laepple (2018) to model the time uncertainty of annually dated stable isotope firn-core records based on seasonal layer counting constrained by volcanic tie points.